We all need broadband at home.

 A good internet connection is now an essential part of modern life.
 Many of us a largely concerned with broadband speed in our area.

 It’s not hard to see why!
-It was recently revealed that the number of subscriptions to streaming services like Netflix last year overtook traditional pay TV services like Sky, and that fewer young people are watching live TV.
+It was revealed that the number of subscriptions to streaming services like Netflix overtook traditional pay TV services like Sky, and that fewer young people are watching live TV.

 Fast connection is important for another reason.
 Many of us are working from home more and need good broadband for video conferencing, downloading work documents and handling bulky email attachments.